-Funding M Iechanism Description Assistance Programs DWR offers Technical Services Support and Facilitation Services Support Programs to assistance GSAs in development and implementation of their GSPs.
+Funding Mechanism Description Assistance Programs DWR offers Technical Services Support and Facilitation Services Support Programs to assistance GSAs in development and implementation of their GSPs.
 If granted, services provided under these programs are offered at no-cost to the GSAs.
 Grant Funding State Grants DWR's Sustainable Groundwater Management Grant Program, funded by Proposition 1 and Proposition 68, provides funding for sustainable groundwater planning and implementation projects.
-Both DWR and the State Water Resources Control Board offer a number of grant and loan programs that support integrated water management, watershed protection, water quality improvement, and access to safe drinking water.
-Other state agencies and entities with grant or loan programs related to water and environment include the California Department of Fish and Wildlife and California Water Commission.
-Federal Grants Federal grant and loan programs related to water planning and infrastructure include the Water Infrastructure Finance and Innovation Act (WIFIA), Water Infrastructure Improvement for the Nation Act (WIIN), and the U.S. Department of the Interior, Bureau of Reclamation's WaterSMART program.
-General Fu nds Cities and counties maintain a general fund which include funding from taxes, certain fees, state shared revenue, interest income, and other revenues.
+Both DWR and the State Water Board offer a number of grant and loan programs that support integrated water management, watershed protection, water quality improvement and access to safe drinking water.
+Other state agencies and entities with grant or loan programs related to water and environment include the CDFW and California Water Commission.
+Federal Grants Federal grant and loan programs related to water planning and infrastructure include the Water Infrastructure Finance and Innovation Act, Water Infrastructure Improvement for the Nation Act and the DOI Reclamation's WaterSMART program.
+General Funds Cities and counties maintain a general fund which include funding from taxes, certain fees, state shared revenue, interest income and other revenues.
 While not a funding mechanism, the general funds from cities and counties may be used to fund or provide in-kind services for GSA activities and GSP implementation.
 Fees Fees Fees include "various charges levied in exchanges for a specific service" (Hanak et al., 2014).
-This includes water and wastewate bills, or developer or connection fees, and permitting fees.
+This includes water and wastewater bills, or developer or connection fees, and permitting fees.
 Under rules established by Proposition 218 (1996), new property-related fee increases are subject to a public hearing and must be approved by either a simple majority of property owners subject to the fee or by two-thirds of all registered voters (Hanak et al., 2014; League of California Cities, 2019).
+Groundwater Extraction Fees SGMA grants GSAs certain powers and authorities including the authority to impose fees.
+Section 10730 of the Water Code states that a GSA may "permit fees and fees on groundwater extraction or other regulated activity, to fund the costs of a groundwater sustainability program, including, but not limited to, preparation, adoption and amendment of a groundwater sustainability plan, and investigations, inspections, compliance assistance, enforcement, and program administration, including a prudent reserve."
+Assessments Assessments are a specific type of fee that are levied on property to pay for a public improvement or service that benefits that property.
+Taxes Taxes imposed by local agencies include general taxes, special taxes, and property taxes.
+Taxes generally fall into one of two categories: general or special (Institute for Local Government, 2016).
+General taxes are defined as "any tax imposed for general governmental purposes."
+(Cal.
+Const. art.
+XIII C, § 1, subd. [a]) Special taxes are "any tax imposed for specific purposes, including a tax imposed for a specific purpose, which is placed into a general fund."
+(Cal.
+Const. art.
+XIII C, § 1, subd. [d]).
+Proposition 218 (1996) states that special districts, "could not levy general taxes, but only special taxes, and it clarified that local general taxes always required simple majority voter approval and that local special taxes always required two-thirds voter approval."